Sarah Ashlee Barker

-Sarah Ashlee Barker (born September 10, 2001) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+Sarah Ashlee Barker (born September 10, 2001) is an American professional basketball player for the Portland Fire of the Women's National Basketball Association (WNBA) and Athletes Unlimited Pro Basketball.
 She played college basketball for the Georgia Lady Bulldogs and Alabama Crimson Tide of the Southeastern Conference.
-She was selected ninth overall by the Sparks in the 2025 WNBA draft.
+She was selected ninth overall by the Los Angeles Sparks in the 2025 WNBA draft.

 Early life

 As an eighth-grader, Barker was diagnosed with osteochondritis dissecans, a joint condition that eventually required a major four-hour surgery and left her on crutches for six months.

 High school career

 Barker played basketball for Spain Park High School in Hoover, Alabama.

 She was the 2020 Alabama Gatorade player of the year, 2020 Alabama Sports Writers Association Miss Basketball, and a two-time ASWA Class 7A state player of the year.
 She averaged 23.2 points, 9.9 rebounds, 1.9 steals, and scored more than 2,000 points.

 On October 8 2018, she committed to Georgia.